mpkelly/blog/assets/articles/colour.md

 ### What the Material Design spec says

 If you read the [colour guidelines section of the Material Design spec](https://material.io/design/color/the-color-system.html#color-theme-creation) then you will see they talk about "on colours".
-Imagine you're working for an eco-friendly company whose primary colour is green - quelle surprise!
-They use this green for the navigation section background, but the main content is on a light background.
-On the navigation, the main text colour is whitish but on the content it is dark.
+Imagine you're working for an eco-friendly company whose primary colour is green.
+The main content is on a light background but they use this green for the navigation section background.
+The text colour on the main content is dark but the text colour on the navigation is light.
 Following the Material Design guidelines we would call the main text colour on the content `primary-text-color` and then call the main text colour on the navigation `primary-text-on-primary-color` which is the primary text when used on top of the theme's primary colour.
 This gives us a consistent way to name our colours, but it still suffers from problems.

 The problem with creating with "on colours" like `primary-text-on-primary-color`, `primary-text-on-danger-color` etc. is mostly related to maintenance.
 As a general rule, the more names you have the harder maintenance will be because you will need to apply these names across various parts of your site to override default styles.

-Typically, an app will contain components like this:
+### A common way to support colour variants

+This is probably the most common approach to supporting colour variants on your components.
 ```css

 .alert-box {